action was prompt and resolved quickly

 Family injunctions – You may have experienced problems in the home or suffered violence or harassment.
 If so, we can confidentially discuss matters to help try to resolve those difficulties and, where required, invoke the protection of the court to secure your safety and, if necessary, that of your children.

 Our solicitors are members of Resolution which aims to deal with family matters in a non-confrontational way.
-Contact Deborah Prance (Resolution trained mediator), Andrew Kingston (Resolution Accredited Specialist), Tatjana Williamson (Solicitor and Resolution Member) or Amanda Dodge (Chartered Legal Executive) on 01252 316316 for further information, or to arrange a meeting.
+Contact Deborah Prance (Solicitor and Resolution trained Mediator), Andrew Kingston (Solicitor and Resolution Accredited Specialist), Tatjana Williamson (Solicitor and Resolution Member) or Amanda Dodge (Chartered Legal Executive and Resolution Member) on 01252 316316 for further information, or to arrange a meeting.